 Follow these tips before choosing Koi for your pond.

-Tips To Help Your Koi Become More Friendly – How to Hand Feed Your Koi Fish
+Tips To Help Your Pet Become More Friendly – How to Hand Feed

 Koi is undeniably the most darling fish you’ll ever find.
 However, if you’re a new parent, you might have a hard time taming them.